What Is Mobile Keyword Research?

-Start by Determining What Keywords You Currently Rank For
+Identify Keywords You Already Rank For

 The first step in mobile keyword research is determining what keywords your content currently ranks for.
-You can then leverage that information using rank tracking.

-How?
 If a keyword is performing well, run with it and create more content around that keyword.
 If a keyword is performing poorly, it’s probably time to pivot and find some new keywords to work with.

 Understand the Different Types of Search Queries

 There are different types of search queries to consider when researching mobile keywords.

 Queries can be spoken or typed, local or informational, or with typos or typo-free.
 The type of query will help determine what keywords are successful.

 Take spoken keywords, for example.
 These are likely to be used when driving since people need hands-free communication.
 Spoken queries tend to be more conversational and frequently phrased as questions.